YOSTINA-dh/-Milestone-Project-one/README.md

 ### My Mentor

-* She helped me from the beginning  of the project to end.
+* She helped me from the beginning  of the project to the end.
 For instance,
     * To change the burger menu  size and color.
     * Fix the size of the carousel and to make it full size.
     * Create quale distance between all sections border radius begins (seat), so that the border and content isn't making contact